-Input Tax Credit means reducing the taxes paid on inputs from taxes to be paid on output.
-When any supply of services or goods is supplied to a taxable person, the GST charged is known as Input Tax.
+Input Tax Credit means reducing the taxes paid on inputs from taxes paid on output.
+When any supply of services or goods is supply to a taxable person, the GST charge is known as Input Tax.

 The concept is not entirely new as it already existed under the pre-GST indirect taxes regime (service tax, VAT and excise duty).
-Now its scope has been widened under GST.
+Now its scope has been wide under GST.

-Earlier, it was not possible to claim input tax credit for Central Sales Tax, Entry Tax, Luxury Tax and other taxes.
+Earlier, it was not possible to claim ITC for Central Sales Tax, Entry Tax, Luxury Tax and other taxes.
 In addition, manufacturers and service providers could not claim the Central Excise duty.

-During the pre-GST era, cross-credit of VAT against service tax/excise or vice versa was not allowed.
-But under GST, since these taxes will be subsumed into one tax, there will not be the restriction of setting off this input tax credit.
+During the pre-GST era, cross-credit of VAT against service tax/excise or vice versa was not allow.
+But under GST, since these taxes will be subsume into one tax, there will not be the restriction of setting off this input tax credit.

 The conditions to claim Input Tax Credit under GST is a very critical activity for every business to settle the tax liability.

-Input Tax Credit can’t be applied to all type of inputs, each state or a country can have different rules and regulations.
-Input Tax Credit is also viable to a dealer who has purchased good to resale.
+Input Tax Credit can’t be apply to all types of inputs, each state or a country can have different rules and regulations.
+ITC is also viable to a dealer who has purchased goods for resale.